navigating-stories/orange-story-navigator/doc/widgets/tutorial7.md

 ![Workflow](../../doc/widgets/images/settingdescription.png)

+We use a **Select Columns widget** between the ChatGPT Constructor and Document Embedding to make sure that the text output column of ChatGPT will be used  for modelling and not the content column (original text).

 ### Step 3: Convert setting-descriptions to embeddings

 Use the **Document Embedding** widget to transform textual descriptions into numerical embeddings using a model like BERT.